Test and Exam Procedures

 How to Book Online Tests/Exams/Quizzes

-For regularly scheduled online tests/exams/quizzes professor(s) will adjust your test/exam/quiz time as indicated by your approved academic accommodations.
-Students are not required to submit a test booking to request their extra time for a regularly scheduled online test/exam/quiz.
-If you have any concerns with regards to your online test/exam/quiz accommodations (i.e. extra time provided, assistive software, etc.) please email sas@lakeheadu.ca in Thunder Bay or oraccess@lakeheadu.ca in Orillia as soon as possible.
+Students are not required to submit a test booking request for a Regularly Scheduled Online test/exam/quiz that is not supervised in a classroom on campus as your instructor will be adjusting your allotted time based on your approved extra time accommodation.
+If you have any concerns with regards to your Online test/exam/quiz accommodations (i.e. extra time provided, assistive software, etc.), please email sas@lakeheadu.ca in Thunder Bay or oraccess@lakeheadu.ca in Orillia as soon as possible.

 The Test Booking Links may only be used in the following circumstances for online tests/quizzes/exams:

-1. To schedule a test/exam/quiz on an alternate date/time as per your approved accommodations.
+2. To schedule a test/exam/quiz on an alternate date/time as per your approved accommodations.
 Provide at least 7 days notice (or as soon as possible) to request your alternate date/time.
-SAS will then negotiate with your Professor(s) to confirm their approval of your requested date/time.
+SAS will then negotiate with your instructor(s) to confirm their approval of your requested date/time.

 If you are using the Test Booking Link for one of the reasons stated above, please follow the instructions listed under How to Book On Campus In Person Tests/Quizzes.